 By 2015, the situation was out of control.
 Emergency government meetings were held by the UN, and on the 26th July 2016 the International Houmous Committee (IHC) was formed in an attempt to dispel the growing sense of public unease.
 Unfortunately, the formation of the IHC did the exact opposite – mass panic seized the world as it became apparent houmous supplies had reached a crisis point.
 Immediately the big questions were asked, and the world’s media fuelled the panic by debating whether it would be possible to survive without chickpea and olive oil based dips.
 Some considered what place in life those with houmous livelihoods would have.
 Others considered ending it all.
 There were also those who simply fell to their knees… and wept.

-Unable to control the situation, the rot began with earnest.
+Unable to control the situation, the rot began in earnest.
 This was not aided by the IHC’s inability to agree on what was the right type of houmous to serve at committee meetings, events, and other polemical occasions.
 How, some members argued, could one in all seriousness serve houmous and beetroot at a political convention where ideologies were to be shared and a crisis averted?
 Indeed, surely the original flavouring is what would best summarise the committee’s ultimate goal?

 Restlessness grew amongst the world’s governments as the IHC singularly failed to do anything except embarrass itself.
 One such example was a leaked memo from IHC dignitary Geoffrey Chest, who alerted his mistress of the houmous crisis in private.
 His memo, first published in British tabloid newspaper the Daily Disaster, simply read: “I am deeply concerned about the houmous situation.
 Yours, snugglemuffins XOXO :o) P.S.
 I loved wearing your dress last night, babe.”
 Chest was admonished for his conduct.